arozgithub/VAE-GAN-AnomalyDetection/README.md

 # VAE-GAN-AnomalyDetection
-A comparative study of GANs and VAEs for anomaly detection in image datasets (MNIST &amp; Fashion MNIST) with real-world extension using VAE on finance, healthcare, and cybersecurity data.
+A comparative study of GANs and VAEs for anomaly detection in image datasets (MNIST & Fashion MNIST) with real-world extension using VAE on finance, healthcare, and cybersecurity data.

 # 🎯 Generative AI-Based Anomaly Detection in Images and Signals